LucreMo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 T2.
 A script that prints all the groups the current user is part of T3.
 A script that changes the owner of the file hello to the user betty T4.
-A script that creates an empty file called hello
+A script that creates an empty file called hello T5.
+A script that adds execute permission to the owner of the file hello